Wednesday, February 15, 2023

 - List therapeutic practices that could be used to address attitudes/feelings toward experiences with stuttering and communication.

-- Develop individual-centered goals that are measurable and meaningful using a rating-scale approach.
+- Identify and create individual-centered goals that are measurable and meaningful using a rating-scale approach.

 Instructional Level: Intermediate | Track: School Age